 BIOL 6607.
-POPULATION ECOLOGY (I) (Even numbered years).
+POPULATION ECOLOGY.
 Three credit hours.
 Two hours of lecture and one three-hour laboratory per week.

 Study of populations for analysis of the control and interaction among them.
 Topics such as mortality, fertility, population growth, competition and predator-prey interaction will be discussed.